Logan International Airport: Cargo

-Logan Airport is a medium-sized airport in terms of cargo, handling 684,875 tons of freight in 2012, making it the 10th busiest airport in the U.S. in terms of cargo.
-It handles many U.S.-based cargo airlines, including DHL Aviation, FedEx Express and UPS Airlines.
-It also has cargo offices for many international cargo carriers, including British Airways World Cargo, Cathay Pacific Cargo, China Airlines Cargo, EVA Air Cargo, LATAM Cargo Chile, Lufthansa Cargo, Martinair Cargo, and Saudia Cargo.
-It has two cargo complexes: the North Cargo Terminal, located near Terminal E, and South Cargo, located near Terminal A. Given that the airport is the 10th busiest cargo facility in the country, with many companies operating at the airport, it has been recognized that future expansion of cargo from Logan is limited due to constrained physical space for expansion.
+Logan Airport is a medium-sized airport in terms of cargo, handling 543,165,858 pounds (lb) of freight in 2025.
+The airport has two cargo complexes: North Cargo, located near Terminal E, and South Cargo, located near Terminal A.

+The airport handles many U.S.-based cargo airlines, including DHL Aviation, FedEx Express and UPS Airlines.
+South Cargo contains the cargo offices for Delta Air Lines, FedEx Express, and Southwest Airlines.
+Also located at South Cargo are Swissport, which handles cargo for United Airlines and several international carriers, and Worldwide Flight Services.
+Worldwide Flight Services handles cargo for American Airlines and several international cargo carriers such as Cathay, IAG Cargo, LATAM, and Lufthansa.

+With many companies operating at the airport, it has been recognized that future expansion of cargo from Logan is limited due to constrained physical space for expansion.